The Wall: Sound design

 Ezrin and Waters oversaw the capture of the album's sound effects.
 Waters recorded the phone call used on the original demo for "Young Lust", but neglected to inform its recipient, Mason, who assumed it was a prank call and angrily hung up.
 A real telephone operator was also an unwitting participant.
 The call references Waters' viewpoint of his bitter 1975 divorce from first wife Judy.
 Waters also recorded ambient sounds along Hollywood Boulevard by hanging a microphone from a studio window.
 Engineer Phil Taylor recorded some of the screeching tyre noises on "Run Like Hell" from a studio car park, and a television set being destroyed was used on "One of My Turns".
 At Britannia Row Studios, Nick Griffiths recorded the smashing of crockery for the same song.
 Television broadcasts were used, and one actor, recognising his voice, accepted a financial settlement from the group in lieu of legal action against them.

 The maniacal schoolmaster was voiced by Waters, and actress Trudy Young supplied the groupie's voice.
-Backing vocals were performed by a range of artists, although a planned appearance by the Beach Boys on "The Show Must Go On" and "Waiting for the Worms" was cancelled by Waters, who instead settled for Beach Boy Bruce Johnston and Toni Tennille.
+Backing vocals were performed by a range of artists, although a planned appearance by the Beach Boys on "The Show Must Go On" and "Waiting for the Worms" was cancelled by Waters, who instead settled for Beach Boy Bruce Johnston and Beach Boys touring musician Toni Tennille.

 Ezrin's suggestion to release "Another Brick in the Wall, Part 2" as a single with a disco-style beat did not initially find favour with Gilmour, although Mason and Waters were more enthusiastic.
 Waters opposed releasing a single, but became receptive once he listened to Ezrin and Guthrie's mix.
 With two identical verses the song was felt to be lacking, and so a copy was sent to Griffiths in London with a request to find children to perform several versions of the lyrics.
 Griffiths contacted Alun Renshaw, head of music at the nearby Islington Green school, who was enthusiastic, saying: "I wanted to make music relevant to the kids – not just sitting around listening to Tchaikovsky.
 I thought the lyrics were great – 'We don't need no education, we don't need no thought control ...'
 I just thought it would be a wonderful experience for the kids."

 Griffiths first recorded small groups of pupils and then invited more, telling them to affect a Cockney accent and shout rather than sing.
 He multitracked the voices, making the groups sound larger, before sending his recordings back to Los Angeles.
 The result delighted Waters, and the song was released as a single, becoming a Christmas number one.
 There was some controversy when the British press reported that the children had not been paid for their efforts; they were eventually given copies of the album, and the school received a £1,000 donation (£ in contemporary value).